 Youth Thrive is a curriculum under the statewide Kentucky Strengthening Families Initiative to improve healthy development and well-being of young people, ages nine to twenty-six.
-Youth Thrive is a research-based framework that utilizes a strength-based approach to teach professionals about Positive and Adverse Childhood Experiences (PACEs), the impact of trauma, the six Guiding Premises, and five Protective Factors.
+Youth Thrive is a research-based framework that utilizes a strength-based approach to teach professionals about Positive and Adverse Childhood Experiences (PACEs), the impact of trauma, the six Guiding Premises and five Protective Factors.
 The components of the Youth Thrive training will enhance the work you are already doing by helping service providers better connect with young people and support them in building Protective Factors in their own lives.

 Youth Thrive encourages a shift from focusing on a young person’s deficits and risk factors to a more positive focus on the strengths and skills that are unique to that young person by making small but significant changes in their everyday actions.